 MBA from Tezpur University

-Hi, this is Sonali and I am an MBA from Tezpur University.
-While in my final semester I got placed in one of India’s leading financial institutions and naturally was overly excited as after all those years of professional grooming and aspirations, I was just two blocks away from living my dream.
-Even though I was placed in the comfort zone of my hometown with tonnes of conferring perks, but it did not take me long to realise that this is not what I had dreamt of!
+Hi, this is Sonali, and I am an MBA graduate from Tezpur University.
+While in my final semester, I got placed in one of India’s leading financial institutions and naturally was overly excited as I was just two blocks away from living my dream after all those years of professional grooming and aspirations.
+Even though I was placed in the comfort zone of my hometown with tonnes of conferring perks, it did not take me long to realize that this was not what I had dreamt of!

-I hardly remember any co-worker sharing a welcome smile besides my batch-mate who had joined with me there and I wasn’t even allocated any workstation.
-Discovering the mundane routine, and just having to follow the ‘Well-defined processes’ with no scope for creative thinking gave me a heartache.
-Nevertheless, I realised that I was drifting aimlessly and I shouldn’t force myself to fit in where I don’t belong.
+I hardly remember any co-worker sharing a welcome smile besides my batch-mate who had joined with me there, and I wasn’t even allocated any workstation.
+Discovering the mundane routine and just having to follow the ‘Well-defined processes’ with no scope for creative thinking gave me a heartache.
+Nevertheless, I realized that I was drifting aimlessly, and I shouldn’t force myself to fit in where I don’t belong.
 I clearly remember I longed to be in a place where my hard work and efforts make a difference at a company, not just be a cog in the wheel of a giant corporation, so I took the risk of quitting my job and took time to figure out where I belong.

 Over time I kept looking for a new job, where I could find a purpose to go to work every day and two months later I came across a job opening on LinkedIn in a tech startup from Assam.
 I researched about them and was fascinated by its vision of boosting the IT ecosystem of Northeast India.
 It was a very small team at that time but I could feel the passion and energy even before I set foot in the office.

-I cleared all the interview rounds, including a marathon 3-hour interview as I joined the very next week.
-I was intrigued by the friendly and motivating work culture, and the bright and beautiful settings livened up the workplace.
-I received a truly affectionate welcome, got welcome gifts, was taken out to lunch by the seniors and I could really connect to my colleagues.
-I find it so inspiring to work with such a passionate team in an open culture that constantly strives to experiment with new ideas and each individual committed to accomplishing their goals, be it Marketing or Software Development.
-One of the best things about working in a startup culture as of TechVariable, “Everyone else in the team has the same drive and excitement for learning as I do and people here grow beyond their years of experience.”
+I cleared all the interview rounds, including a marathon 3-hour interview as I joined the following week.
+I was intrigued by the friendly and motivating work culture and the bright and beautiful settings that livened up the workplace.
+I received a genuinely affectionate welcome, got welcome gifts, was taken out to lunch by the seniors, and I could connect to my colleagues.
+I find it inspiring to work with such a passionate team in an open culture that constantly strives to experiment with new ideas.
+Each individual is committed to accomplishing their goals, be it Marketing or Software Development.
+One of the best things about working in a startup culture as of TechVariable is, “Everyone else in the team has the same drive and excitement for learning as I do, and people here grow beyond their years of experience.”

-Communication skills are in fact one of the utmost valuable assets as a Marketer, using the right interpersonal skills while talking to the prospects creates an emotional bond paving way for fruitful long-term relationships.
-What really helped me to grow is that even when I didn’t seem to have anything to offer as a trainee back then I was included in the strategy meetings, listened thoughtfully to my ideas and inputs and inspired to get out of my comfort zone, this built my confidence and I grew into the job.
+Communication skills are, in fact, one of the greatest valuable assets as a Marketer.
+Using the right interpersonal skills while talking to the prospects creates an emotional bond that paves the way for fruitful long-term relationships.
+What really helped me grow is that even when I didn’t seem to have anything to offer as a trainee back then.
+I was included in the strategy meetings, listened thoughtfully to my ideas and inputs, and was inspired to get out of my comfort zone, this built my confidence, and I grew into the job.

-I believe within this short span, I have been able to improve my leadership qualities and of course, grown as a seasoned professional marketer from Assam.
-Thanks for reading my journey, I still have miles to go!
+Within this short span, I believe I have improved my leadership qualities and, of course, grown as a seasoned professional marketer from Assam.
+Thanks for reading my journey.
+I still have miles to go!